This post may contain affiliate links. Please read my disclosure and privacy policy.

 vegan cheese sauce poured over noodles and stirred in a white pot.

-• Baked Mac & Cheese: Add an extra 1/4 cup of water to this recipe to thin out the sauce (because it will thicken when baked), then pour the cooked pasta and sauce into a greased 9-by-13-inch baking dish.
-For a crumb topping, stir together 3/4 cup of breadcrumbs with 1/4 cup of melted vegan butter and 1/4 teaspoon salt in a small bowl, then sprinkle the mixture over the top of your mac and cheese.
+• Baked Mac and Cheese: Add an extra 1/4 cup of water to this recipe to thin out the sauce (because it will thicken when baked), then pour the cooked pasta and sauce into a greased 9-by-13-inch baking dish.
+For a crumb topping, stir together 3/4 cup of breadcrumbs, 1/4 cup of melted vegan butter, and 1/4 teaspoon of salt in a small bowl.
+Then, sprinkle the mixture over the top of your mac and cheese.
 (Use gluten-free bread crumbs if you need to.)
-Bake the casserole in an oven preheated to 350ºF for 10 minutes.
+Bake the casserole in a preheated oven at 350°F for 10 minutes.
 When the timer goes off, turn on your oven’s broiler and let the breadcrumbs brown for 1 to 2 minutes, just until the topping looks golden brown.
 Watch closely so it won’t burn!
 For a gluten-free topping, try chopped almonds or other crushed nuts.

 • Green Chile Mac and Cheese: Replace a 1/2 cup of water with a 4-ounce can of green chilies.
 You can also add in a few slices of jarred jalapenos for extra flavor and spice.
 (This is inspired by vegan nacho cheese, which is my favorite vegan cheese dip ever!)

 • Miso Mac and Cheese.
 Did you know that white miso has a flavor profile similar to Parmesan cheese?
 If you don’t have nutritional yeast on hand, you can add a teaspoon of white miso to this recipe to help bring out all the cheesy flavors.
 It’s always a good idea to start small with miso, as it can overpower a recipe quickly.
-Start with just 1/2 teaspoon if you aren’t sure about the flavor.
+Start with just 1/2 teaspoon if you’re unsure about the flavor.

 Can I make this nut-free?